 Soy-based hydraulic fluid and rail flange lubricants are among the more recent products developed with check-off funds.

 SOY-BASED FOAMS are currently being developed for use in coolers, refrigerators, automotive interiors and even footwear.
-Beginning in October 2007, Ford Mustangs rolled off the production line with soy flexible foam in the seats.
+Beginning in 2007, Ford Mustangs and other vehicles rolled off the production line with soy foam in the seats.
+New uses in the automotive and equipment industry followed, including lubricants, body parts, interiors and seating.